Murder of Botham Jean: Victim

-Botham Shem Jean, a 26-year-old black man, was a Harding University alumnus and an accountant for PricewaterhouseCoopers (PwC).
+Botham Shem Jean, a 26-year-old Black man, was a Harding University alumnus and an accountant for PwC.
 Jean was born in Saint Lucia.

 Following the shooting, an attorney representing Jean's family accused the Dallas Police Department of attempting to smear Jean's reputation by publicizing a police affidavit showing that police seized 0.368 oz of marijuana from Jean's apartment.
 The lawyers also disputed the account of the incident that Guyger told officials, which was recorded in the arrest warrant affidavit, and asserted that two independent witnesses had come forward to give recollections that conflicted with Guyger's account.
-An attorney for Jean asserted that witnesses claimed they heard knocking on the door to Jean's apartment and that a witness claimed they heard a woman's voice saying "Let me in, let me in."
+An attorney for Jean's family asserted that witnesses claimed to have heard knocking on the door to Jean's apartment and that they had heard a woman's voice saying "Let me in, let me in."

 Perpetrator

 Amber Renée Guyger (born August 9, 1988) was 30 years old at the time of the shooting.
-She had been on the Dallas police force for almost five years.
+She had been with the Dallas Police Department for almost five years.

-Trial
+Criminal trial

 On November 30, 2018, Guyger was indicted on murder charges by a Dallas County grand jury.
 On September 22, 2019, the day before the trial began, Dallas County District Attorney John Creuzot took part in an interview regarding the trial in spite of a gag order issued by Judge Tammy Kemp in January of that year.
 After questioning jurors, who reported that they had not seen the interview or other media coverage of the trial, Kemp denied the defense's motion for a mistrial, and sequestered the jury.

-Manslaughter charges would have merely required proof of recklessness, while murder charges require proof that the defendant intended to kill.
+Manslaughter charges would have merely required proof of recklessness, while murder charges require proof that the defendant intended to cause either great bodily harm or death (with death resulting).
 The prosecutors alleged criminal intent for two reasons: firstly, they said her arrival at the wrong apartment (on the wrong floor) was not caused by tiredness, but rather caused by the conversation she had immediately prior with her lover trying to arrange a meeting that night, and secondly that she did not follow standard police protocol of not entering a building with a potential burglar inside and instead calling for backup from the police station, which was only two blocks away.

 On October 1, 2019, Guyger was found guilty of murder.
 The jury deliberated for six hours to reach the verdict of murder.
 The jurors also considered the lesser charge of manslaughter.
 She was the first Dallas police officer to be convicted of murder since the 1973 murder of Santos Rodriguez.